 As a co-founder of CollegePlus, Ryan helped build the company starting in 2004, holding the positions of chief financial officer, followed by chief operating officer, and finally chief executive officer.
 During this time, he oversaw all aspects of the company—marketing, finance, accounting, purchasing, human resources, legal, operations functions, and systems development.

 Under Ryan’s leadership, CollegePlus achieved world-class customer satisfaction rankings as measured by Net Promoter Scores.
-Most recently, he led the organization through a successful strategic market transition and now serves as Lumerit Education Chief Operating Officer.
+Most recently, he led the organization through a successful strategic market transition and now serves as Lumerit Education’s President and Chief Operating Officer.

 Woody Robertson—Chief Development Officer.
 Woody is a high-energy creative thinker with a proven track record of growing businesses.
 After experiencing first-hand the benefits of unbundling college and pioneering the methodologies of credit aggregation which he applied to his BSBA in Business Management, Woody co-founded Lumerit Education in 2004.
 Woody's role as a senior executive has involved driving the development of the organization from the ground up, performing roles in Operations, Admissions, and Marketing.
 He thrives in team-building and business development, along with connecting students and markets with attractive and viable solutions.